pradhanbanamali02/coffee-shop-sales-analysis-excel/README.md

-# ☕ Coffee Shop Sales Analysis — Excel Dashboard Project
+# Coffee Shop Sales Analysis — Excel Dashboard Project

 ## Project Overview
-This is my **first data analytics project**, where I explored and analyzed real-world business data using **Microsoft Excel**.
+This project focuses on analyzing and visualizing sales performance data for a coffee shop chain using **Microsoft Excel**.
-After working for about 2 years in the **pharmaceutical industry**, I realized I wanted more challenges and learning opportunities — so I decided to transition into **data analytics**.

-For this project, I used the **Coffee Shop Sales dataset** provided by **[Maven Analytics](https://mavenanalytics.io/data-playground)**.
-The dataset contains **149,117 transactions** from **January to June 2023** across **3 store locations**.
+The dataset, provided by **[Maven Analytics](https://mavenanalytics.io/data-playground)**, contains **149,117 transactions** from **January to June 2023** across **three store locations**.

-The main goal was to analyze sales performance, customer buying patterns, and store revenue, and to design an interactive Excel dashboard that presents clear business insights.
+The goal of this project is to explore business performance, customer purchasing behavior, and store-level insights through interactive Excel dashboards.

 ---